4 steps to Continuous Improvement in the workplace

-What we hear from our users is that over explaining the Why helps, as does showing that employees are important and that their thoughts, ideas and questions all matter.
+Other examples involve showing, hands-on, that employees are important and that their thoughts, ideas and questions all matter.

 Everything will be more fun if you get your team to take a greater interest in the group’s results and achievements, instead of just the individual members’ goals.

-Employ the KISS principle.
-Keep It Simple Stupid!
-Forget the 80-pages super-plan that no one is going to read.
+To begin with, forget the 80-pages super-plan that no one is going to read.

-Improve your workplace step by step, build trust, and adjust as you go along.
+Build trust, and adjust as you go along.

 2. Open and ongoing dialogue

-Many of our users share progress and results with everyone.
-They embrace a transparent attitude at work.
+Our best leaders share progress and result with everyone.
+They embrace a transparent leadership attitude at work.

 It could be an informal chat with the first colleague you meet in the corridor, all-hands meetings, group meetings…

-An ongoing dialogue where everyone shares their finding will help your team to learn from others mistakes and wins.
+Generally, an ongoing dialogue where everyone shares their finding will help your team to learn from others mistakes and wins.

-Don’t fear conflict, not speaking up can result in more conflicts later on.
+Above all, don’t fear conflict, not speaking up can result in more conflicts later on.

 Just address it in the open.